amboar/fpos/README.md

     $ fpos init mydb ~/mydb.csv

-This registers the nickname 'mydb' with `fpos` and points it to the CSV file in which to record annotated transactions. `fpos init` only need be executed once per database - from there on the nickname can be used with the `update` and `show` subcommands.
+This registers the nickname 'mydb' with `fpos` and points it to the CSV file in which to record tagged transactions. `fpos init` only need be executed once per database - from there on the nickname can be used with the `update` and `show` subcommands.